Tony Awards

+The Tony Award medallion designed by Herman Rosse in 1949, mounted on its base used since 2010.

 The Antoinette Perry Award for Excellence in Broadway Theatre, more commonly known as a Tony Award, recognizes excellence in live Broadway theatre.
 The awards are presented by the American Theatre Wing and The Broadway League at an annual ceremony in Manhattan.
 The ceremony is usually held in June.

 The awards are given for Broadway productions and performances.
 One is also given for regional theatre.
 Several discretionary non-competitive awards are given as well, including a Special Tony Award, the Tony Honors for Excellence in Theatre, and the Isabelle Stevenson Award.

 The awards were founded by theatre producer and director Brock Pemberton.
 They are named after Antoinette "Tony" Perry, an actress, producer, theatre director and administrator who was co-founder and secretary of the American Theatre Wing.
 The trophy consists of a spinnable medallion, with faces portraying an adaptation of the comedy and tragedy masks, mounted on a black base with a pewter swivel.

 The rules for the Tony Awards are set forth in the official document "Rules and Regulations of The American Theatre Wing's Tony Awards", which applies for that season only.
 The Tony Awards are the New York theatre industry's equivalent to the Emmy Awards for television, the Grammy Awards for music, and the Academy Awards (Oscars) for film.
 A person who has won all four is said to have won the EGOT.
-The Tony Awards are the U.S. equivalent of the United Kingdom's Laurence Olivier Awards, France's Molière Awards, Spain's Premios Max, Australia's Helpmann Awards and Russia's Golden Mask.
+The Tony Awards are the U.S. equivalent of the United Kingdom's Laurence Olivier Awards, France's Molière Awards, Spain's Premios Max, Australia's Helpmann Awards, Norway's Hedda Award and Russia's Golden Mask.